zimingg/bandwidth/README.md

   * Include unit test for this program.
 Details below.

-* Main.py
+* BandwidthMeasureCli.py

   This is the main function to measure the bandwidth and run test.

   1. Get command-line argument, if no url entered, stop.

-  2. Call MeasureBandwidth(), if no exception raised, print the bandwidth, or catch Exceptions and print error reason.
+  2. Call Measure(), if no exception raised, print the bandwidth, or catch Exceptions and print error reason.

   3. run the test.